 Firearm designers should have skills in wood and metalwork and must be detail-oriented and able to perform precision work.
-Schools in the U.S. offer certificates and associate's degrees in gunsmithing as well as mechanical engineering degrees with specific design coursework.
+Schools in the U.S. offer diplomas, certificates and associate's degrees in gunsmithing as well as mechanical engineering degrees with specific design coursework.

 Gunsmith Certificate Program

 Certificate programs fit novices wanting the basic knowledge and skills to enter the firearm design industry.

 Associate of Applied Science Degree in Gunsmithing Technology

 Associate degree programs may interest individuals with basic knowledge of firearms or those wanting to acquire skills to become a professional firearm designer.

 A mechanical engineering program that includes coursework in 3-D CAD (computer-aided drafting) may be appropriate for those who want to gain an advanced education and in-depth understanding of design work.
 These programs cover advanced coursework in thermodynamics, vibrations, manufacturing and assembly.